kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 ## 📄 Writing code in a script

 In the figure above, Section B is the script editor.
 This is where you will be writing most of your code.
 It is simply a text editor that allows saving our code (in a .py text file) to execute it all together later.
-You can execute a script by clicking on the `Run File` button (leftmost in the following toolbar, which can have different looks according to your configuration):
+You can execute a script by clicking on the `Run File` button (green triangle in the following toolbar, which can have different looks according to your configuration):

 ![](_static/images/spyder_run_toolbar.png)
 ![](_static/images/spyder_run_toolbar_mac.png)